FabioHA/modulogit/README.md

-Meu primeiro sistema no GIT
+Meu primeiro sistema no GIT.
-Alteração no readme para descrever melhor meu sistema. altera o que quiser.
-Alteracoes feita no master.